mkai5/McGalaxy/README.md

 -a
 ```

 anywhere within your input string to search only McDonald's within Alaska (of which there are 31).
+To underscore the immensity of this computation, without the "-a" flag, the program needs to evaluate $\approx 6 \times10^{25}$ possible combinations of McDonald's locations!

 ## Acknowledgements